itsubaki/aws-cfn-template/README.md

 ## Namespace Design

- - ProductName
+- ProductID
 - Environment
 - Role
 - (optional) DomainName

 ## No ImportValue

 - It takes a great restriction when updating stack.
 - Use the parameter store instead.